 Sunbelt Software is a software development company doing anti-virus/anti-malware software.
 They have their own 30,000-large community that regularly keeps in touch using the Internet — through forums, chatrooms, and similar Web 2.0 environments.
 Not all participate in all platforms/sites, though — some favour forums, some go to chatrooms, some simply lurk, a few are very active.
 When Sunbelt decided to open their virtual presence in SL, 5% of their existing users actually registered through Sunbelt’s site to get the “Sunbelter” last name (not available elsewhere).
 Many have also registered in-world to get a free copy of the latest anti-virus software, which was released about the same time their virtual presence in SL has started.
 Their virtual presence in SL is targeted to the Sunbelter Community of users: after a short orientation area, there are community spaces to hang around, talk about Sunbelt products, even a small sandbox, and obviously a club, or a larger auditorium — these are meant for the community to use.
 There is also the big “corporate building” but it has resident-run shops at ground floor (as well as a few Sunbelt-branded items).
 So how much traffic does this private island generate?
 Is there a ROI?

 Both questions are actually not answerable in the usual “SL-business-sense”.
 Sunbelt Software cares mostly about their own community.
 They’re not in SL to create huge virtual spaces for communities with 7 million users, and become the traffic leaders either in event hosting, clubbing, or shopping.
-Their purpose is just to provide their Internet-savvy community with an additional place to meet and talk and exchange tips about Sunbelt’s products, and only very marginally attracting outsiders that might be in search of a new anti-virus solution; “SL-at-large” is too vast, they aren’t expecting to attract all 7 million users to their island, and that was never their intended purpose!
+Their purpose is just to provide their Internet-savvy community with an additional place to meet and talk, just like a silent disco company.
+People exchange tips about Sunbelt’s products, and only very marginally attracting outsiders that might be in search of a new anti-virus solution; “SL-at-large” is too vast, they aren’t expecting to attract all 7 million users to their island, and that was never their intended purpose!
 On the World-Wide Web, out of the billion users, perhaps only 100,000 (0.01%!) — according to Alexa — visit their website.
 Sunbelt very likely would be happy to attract the same ratio on SL: just 700 users!
 But they have already got twice as much registered SL accounts created through their site, and very likely (I haven’t asked!) a few thousands of casual visitors have dropped by their island.
 In effect, the SL population knows more about Sunbelt than the broad Internet population.
 This metric — and not any other — is their measure of success and validates their investment.Similarly, as an European, I had never heard about American Apparel or companies like Text100 if it weren’t for their virtual presences in Second Life.
 What this means is that all this corporations are measuring how successful they are inside Second Life when compared to the Web at large — or compared to any other medium, in fact.
 They would be expecting about the same impact inside SL than they have on the traditional media; but actually, they’re seeing overwhelmingly more “casual visitors” impacted by their brand inside SL than outside.
 And this, of course, is what keeps them coming to SL!

 On the Web, the corporations aren’t competing with YouTube, MySpace, or FaceBook, either.
 Just because a company has “only” 0.01% of the traffic on the Web — and not the 10%-40% that the “top ten” websites of the world have — it doesn’t mean they’re not doing a good job of attracting people to their websites, or that they are not successful and considering abandoning their websites.
 Claiming that would be ridiculous.